supereldar/lua-resty-access/README.md

 ```Shell
 $ opm get supereldar/lua-resty-access
 ```
+or clone this repo to your lua library
 ## Requirements and Quick Start example
 Your nginx configuration should look like this
 ```nginx